 While the general layout of content in the templates/emails folder is formatted with HTML, Hypr elements will process string variables and insert data from the API.
 This section will explain how labels and data fields are used to build these templates.

-More technical detail about Hypr can be found in the Templating System documentation as needed.
+More technical details about Hypr can be found in the Templating System documentation as needed.

 API Variables